Activities

 4. Setting up a university that represents the complete conception of Vedic culture in a modern context.

-5. Expanding our online courses for promoting Sanskrit language, philosophy, and other Indian sciences, such as astrology and music.
+5. Expanding our online courses to promote Sanskrit language, philosophy, and other Indian sciences, such as astrology and music.

 6. To establish an art department for illustrating the books produced at Jiva Institute.

-8. Babaji’s main project is to create a private university and facilities for guests, students, and professors on the Jīva complex.
-This serves serval purposes: People who need a degree will be able to study there and later pursue a professional career and students who just come for the sake of learning and pursuing their spiritual practices will be able to just absorb themselves in the studies without having to worry about their livelihood and maintenance.
-The teachings will be conducted in a traditional way unlike in the Western academy, where an anti-Hindu bias among professors is common.
+8. Creating a private university and facilities for guests, students, and professors within the Jīva complex.
+This serves several purposes: People who need a degree will be able to study there and later pursue a professional career and students who just come for the sake of learning and pursuing their spiritual practices will be able to just absorb themselves in the studies without having to worry about their livelihood and maintenance.
+The teachings will be conducted traditionally unlike in the Western academy, where an anti-Hindu bias among professors is common.
 Prominent philosophies like Advaitavāda will be presented by Vaishnavas, which will enable them to comprehend and (refute if needed) this philosophy from a Vaishnava point of view.
 There will also be a facility for scholars to stay and do research.
 He plans to have a special unit of Vedic psychology as part of the new project.

 Leave a Reply